pasekji/bi-eha/imgur-bug-bounty.md

 - They must remove potential malicious code elements such as single quotes.
 - It is also a good idea to turn off the visibility of database errors on your production sites.
 - Database errors can be used with SQL Injection to gain information about your database.
-- SQLi can be done by both url querries f.e. (imgur.com/search/score?q=otter) or by passing the SQL querries directly through the text forms.
+- SQLi can be done by both url querries f.e. (imgur.com/search/score?q=otter) or by passing the SQL queries directly through the text forms.

 #### Exploitation - SQLmap tool
 - SQLmap is an open source penetration testing tool that automates the process of detecting and exploiting SQL injection flaws and taking over of database servers.
-- Works with many database types, mysql, mssql, etc...
+- Works with many database types, MySQL, mssql, etc...
-- We'll start by using this tool to get the information about injectability of the imgur service.
+- We'll start by using this tool to get the information about the injectability of the imgur service.
-- Lets use the imgur search bar for this task once again.
+- Let's use the imgur search bar for this task once again.
 - This command uses the most advanced level of testing because of the --risk and --level options.

 ```bash
 sqlmap --risk=3 --level=5 -u "https://imgur.com/search?q=otter"
 ```

-- Command line export of SQLmap proccess
+- Command line export of SQLmap process

 ```bash
 root@kali:~# sqlmap --risk=3 --level=5 -u "https://imgur.com/search?q=otter"